UNITY Biotechnology Announces - GuruFocus.com

 SOUTH SAN FRANCISCO, Calif., Aug.
-16, 2022 (GLOBE NEWSWIRE) -- UNITY Biotechnology, Inc. (“UNITY”) (UBX, Financial), a biotechnology company developing therapeutics to slow, halt, or reverse diseases of aging, today announced that it has commenced a proposed underwritten public offering of $25.0 million of shares of its common stock.
-In addition, UNITY expects to grant the underwriters of the offering a 30-day option to purchase up to an additional 15% of the shares of common stock offered in the public offering at the public offering price, less underwriting discounts and commissions.
-All of the shares of common stock to be sold in the offering are being offered by UNITY.
-The offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+17, 2022 (GLOBE NEWSWIRE) -- UNITY Biotechnology, Inc. (“UNITY”) (Nasdaq:UBX), a biotechnology company developing therapeutics to slow, halt, or reverse diseases of aging, today announced the pricing of an upsized underwritten public offering of 64,285,714 shares of its common stock and accompanying warrants to purchase up to 64,285,714 shares of common stock at a combined public offering price of $0.70 per share and accompanying warrant.
+The warrants have an exercise price of $0.85 per share, are exercisable immediately, and will expire five years following the date of issuance.
+The gross proceeds to UNITY from the offering are expected to be approximately $45.0 million, before underwriting discounts and commissions and offering costs.
+All of the securities are being offered by UNITY.
+The offering is expected to close on August 22, 2022, subject to customary closing conditions.

-UNITY intends to use the net proceeds from the proposed offering to fund the ongoing clinical development of UBX1325, including the BEHOLD and ENVISION studies, and other general corporate purposes, including working capital, operating expenses and capital.
+UNITY intends to use the net proceeds from the offering to fund the ongoing clinical development of UBX1325, including the BEHOLD and ENVISION studies, and other general corporate purposes, including working capital, operating expenses and capital expenditures.

-SVB Securities, Cantor and Mizuho Securities are acting as joint book-running managers for the proposed offering.
-Wedbush PacGrow is acting as lead manager for the proposed offering.
+SVB Securities, Cantor and Mizuho Securities are acting as joint book-running managers for the offering.
+Wedbush PacGrow is acting as lead manager for the offering.

 This press release shall not constitute an offer to sell, or a solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or other jurisdiction.